GafferHQ/gaffer/doc/source/Tutorials/ManagingComplexity/index.md

 The `'...'` wildcard in PathFilter expressions means "match any number of names".
 So, `'/world/.../house'` matches `'/world/village/house'` as well as `'/world/country/state/metropolis/neighbourhood/street/house'`.
 This can be very useful, but it comes at a price.
 Certain operations in Gaffer require the scene hierarchy to be searched for all matches below a particular location.
 As you might guess, the presence of `'...'` forces this search to go ever deeper, just in case a child (or a child of a child of a child) might match.
 For large scenes, this can become very expensive.

-The most painful match expression possible is `'/.../something'`, because it literally says "search the entire scene".
-Where possible then, searches should at least be limited by using a prefix such as `'/AssetA/.../something'`, restricting the search to just everything below `'AssetA'`.
-In general, the more restricted the search, the better the performance.
+The most painful expression possible is `'/.../something'`, because it literally says "search the entire scene".
+Although this can be necessary at times, experience has shown that such expressions are often used where a more precise form could do the same job with better performance.
+For instance, if it is known that all the matches are within a single asset, an expression such as `/AssetA/.../something` will limit the search to that asset only.
+Alternatively, if it known that all the matches are at a specific depth, a pattern such as `/*/something` or `/*/*/something` will yield the same results without needing to visit deeper locations.
+Small changes such as this not only have a significant impact on scene performance.

 > Note : It's actually a slight simplification to say that `'...'` is always costly.
 In fact, for simple nodes such as ShaderAssignment and Attributes, the performance implications are negligible.